ITRN 500 Global Political Economy

 Berchin, I.I, I.B.
 Valduga, J. Garcia and J.B.S.O de Andrade Guerra (2017) “Climate Change and Forced Migrations: An Effort Towards Recognizing Climate Refugees,” Geoforum, 84, 147-150.

 Reinert, K.A.
-(2023) “Fishery Subsidies and the World Trade Organization: A Concise History” and “Fishery Subsidies and the World Trade Organization: The Negotiated Agreement,” International Negotiations, forthcoming.
+(2024) “Fishery Subsidies and the World Trade Organization: A Concise History” and “Fishery Subsidies and the World Trade Organization: The Negotiated Agreement,” International Negotiation, 29:2, forthcoming.

 Week 13 Writing Assignment: Given the reading this week and your knowledge about climate change, what are its most important implications for the global economy and the multilateral system?
 To what extent can climate change be seen as a global risk factor for both MNEs and national governments?